 An increasing number of wet rooms are built using precisely tested and certified products, systems and methods.
 The construction sites are operated according to moisture management plans that cover the various stages of construction.
 All of this requires that the waterproofing work be done by qualified professionals.

-Subscribers play a key role in preventing moisture problems.
-The customer is responsible for making sure that savings are not made in the wrong place and that only competent and reliable parties are chosen as designers and work makers.
+Clients play a key role in preventing moisture problems.
+The client is responsible for ensuring that savings are not made in the wrong place and that only competent and reliable parties are selected as designers and contractors.
+Decisions made during the design phase affect how structures function in terms of moisture, how fault-tolerant they are, and how they take into account repairability and maintainability.

 Moisture management during use